debdeepbh/debdeepbh.github.io/_lin/folding.md

 ---
-title: Using file and folding
+title: "Using file and folding"
 ---

 Maintained using indentation folding and searched using the headings.